Digital Nomad Life in Freiburg, Germany

 What residency documents or visas did I need if I will be in Freiburg for a while?

 "If you are planning to stay in Freiburg for an extended period, the type of visa or residency document you need will depend on your purpose of stay and your nationality.
 If you are a citizen of the European Union, European Economic Area or Switzerland, you do not need a visa to stay in Germany.
 However, if you plan to stay for more than three months, you must register your residence at the local Residents' Registration Office (Einwohnermeldeamt) within a week of your arrival.
 If you are a non-EU citizen and you plan to stay in Germany for more than 90 days, you will need to apply for a long-stay visa (National Visa) before you travel.
 This can be for the purpose of studying, working, or family reunion.
 Once in Germany, you must convert this visa into a residence permit at the local Foreigners' Authority (Ausländerbehörde).
 If you are coming to Freiburg for study, you will need a student visa.
 To apply for this, you will need to provide proof of admission to a German university, proof of financial resources to cover your living costs, and health insurance coverage.
 If you are coming to work, you will need a work visa.
 The requirements for this include a job offer from a German employer and, in some cases, approval from the Federal Employment Agency.
-In all cases, it is important to apply for the correct visa or residency document well in advance of your planned stay in Freiburg, as the process can take several weeks or even months," remarked one foreigner who made the move to Freiburg.
+In all cases, it is important to apply for the correct visa or residency document well in advance of your planned stay in Freiburg, as the process can take several weeks or even months," explained one expat living in Freiburg, Germany.

 Get Quote